 Pie Charts are ideal for giving the reader a quick idea of the proportional distribution of the data.
-However the major downsides to pie charts are:
+However, the major downsides to pie charts are:

-In spite of that, comparing a given category (one slice) within the total of a single Pie Chart, then it can often be more effective.
+Despite that, comparing a given category (one slice) within the total of a single Pie Chart, then it can often be more effective.

 Tools to Generate Visualisation

 Check out our fast-paced, data visualisation-themed card game:

 Merchandise & other related dataviz products can be found at the store.